git-pull/website/code_explorer/django-vs-flask.rst

 - CPython internals
 - Pypy internals

-I think talking through the code and patterns in large-scale applications is a good way to teach others.
+Talking through the code and patterns in large-scale applications is a good way to teach others.
 In lieu of that, they're fun to read.
 If you have a request, send an email, tony @ git-pull.com

 Hire me
 =======